 UGC tasting of Saint-Emilion and Pomerol in 2013 vintage at La Conseillante (blind)

 20 wines from Saint-Emilion and 9 Pomerols.
 Not really an exciting tasting.
-Among Saint-Emilions I particularly liked Canon (90-91p), Clos Fourtet (90p), Larcis Ducasse (90p), Pavie Macquin (90p) and Troplong Mondot (90p).
+Among Saint-Emilions, I particularly liked Canon (90-91p), Clos Fourtet (90p), Larcis Ducasse (90p), Pavie Macquin (90p) and Troplong Mondot (90p).
 Dassault (89p) was well-made.
-Among Pomerols, the star wine was of course impeccably made La Conseillante (94p), followed by evidently less scaled Clinet (90p).
+Among Pomerols, the star wine was impeccably made La Conseillante (94p), followed by evidently less scaled Clinet (90p).

-Tasting at this property can be quite hard for taster's teeth, because of samples' very oaky character.
+Tasting at this property can be quite hard for the taster's teeth because of the samples' very oaky character.
 I found 2013s here to be similar to 2012.
 Simard had a fruity nose (red berries) and was oaky on the palate.
 Good meaty finish.
 85p.
-Fonbel had good acidity, good bite and good structure, but also a lot of oak.
+Fonbel had good acidity, bite and structure, and a lot of oak.
 86p.
-Moulin St.Georges was similar in style to Fonbel with better structure and length.
+Moulin St.Georges was similar in style to Fonbel, with better structure and length.
 87p.
-Chapelle d'Ausone had very good fruity nose, sappiness and concentration, well masked however by vast quantities of new oak.
+Chapelle d'Ausone had a very good fruity nose, sappiness and concentration, well masked by vast quantities of new oak.
 88p.
 Ausone was quite pretty wine, not plagued by new oak, intense and concentrated, ripe blackberries, strong structure, fine complexity and length.
 92-93p.

-Its owner, Anabelle Cruse Bardinet was satisfied with her 2013 but said making of this vintage wasn't for fainthearted.
-2013 had a fruity nose of cherries and raspberries, freshness, some minerality, silky tannin, good balance and soft finish.
+Its owner, Anabelle Cruse Bardinet, was satisfied with her 2013 but said making this vintage wasn't for fainthearted.
+2013 had a fruity nose of cherries and raspberries, freshness, some minerality, silky tannin, good balance and a soft finish.
 Very good effort.
 89p.
 2012 was identical to 2013.
 89p.
 2011 (bottled late spring last year) displayed better things than 2013 and 2012, like more ripeness of fruit and tannin, bigger concentration, stronger structure and better complexity.
 Splendid wine.
 91p.
-2010 had deep aromatic nose of black fruit, fatty and velvety tannin, very long and concentrated palate with fatness and very long finish.
+2010 had a deep aromatic nose of black fruit, fatty and velvety tannin, a very long and concentrated palate with fatness and a very long finish.
 Great class and style.
 93-94p.

 Met Jean-Nöel Boidron, oenology teacher at University de Bordeaux, at Corbin Michotte, which winemaking facilities were recently renovated.
 In addition to some 2013s, I tasted several other vintages of Corbin Michotte and one of Cantelauze.
-Jean-Nöel Boidron told me, that he still doesn't understand why Corbin Michotte was ripped off Cru Classe status and that court case will take at least one year more, because it's very complex.
-Imho, it's a great injustice and you'll understand it better when you taste 2013 which is better than many Cru Classes from Saint-Emilion in this vintage and when you taste 2010, 2005 and 1998.
+Jean-Nöel Boidron told me that he still doesn't understand why Corbin Michotte was ripped off Cru Classe status and that the court case will take at least one year more because it's very complex.
+Imho, it's a great injustice, and you'll understand it better when you taste 2013 which is better than many Cru Classes from Saint-Emilion in this vintage and when you taste 2010, 2005 and 1998.
 Corbin Michotte has always been one of the most consistent performers over the years.
-What the classification committee might have thought deciding to relegate CM, I don't know, but it seems very, very suspect with maybe some personal feud(s) involved.
+What the classification committee might have thought deciding to relegate CM, I don't know, but it seems very, very suspect, with maybe some personal feud(s) involved.

 2013 Calon (St. Georges Saint-Emilion) showed tasty soft fruit, light texture, smoothness and good balance.
 87p.

-2013 Calon (Montagne St-Emilion) was similar to St.Georges one with slightly more intensity and sappiness.
+2013 Calon (Montagne St-Emilion) was similar to St.Georges, slightly more intense and sappiness.
 87p as well.

 2013 Cantelauze was not available for tasting during our visit.

-2010 Corbin Michotte was delightfully strong and potent, yet in great balance, lots of chocolate and cherries, fat fruit and tannin with perfect ripeness.
-Beautiful wine with so much character of soil and everything fitting perfectly.
+2010 Corbin Michotte was delightfully strong and potent, yet in great balance, with lots of chocolate and cherries, fatty fruit and tannin with perfect ripeness.
+A beautiful wine with so much character of the soil, and everything fitting perfectly.
 94p.

-2005 Corbin Michotte had it all - very seductive and beautiful cherry nose, beautiful fruit on the palate, velvety and silky, great complexity, structure and length.
-Stunning wine, which at the moment has edged 2010!
+2005 Corbin Michotte had it all - very seductive and beautiful cherry nose, beautiful fruit on the palate, velvety, great complexity, structure and length.
+A stunning wine, which at the moment has edged 2010!
 95p.

 1998 Corbin Michotte was truffy with excellent structure, balance, length, velvety fruit and tannin with a delightful sweetness.
 Impressive wine.
 93p.
 Cantelauze is Boidron family's property in Pomerol and consists of four parcels - one close to Bonalgue, one close to Le Gay, one close to Grangeneuve and one close to La Patache, which means two parcels on the right part of Pomerol and two parcels on the left part.

-2010 Cantelauze was fresh with great acidity, fat fruit and tannin with perfect ripeness, great depth and complexity, strong structure and great harmony, and long lingering finish.
+2010 Cantelauze was fresh with great acidity, fat fruit and tannin, perfect ripeness, great depth and complexity, strong structure and great harmony, and a long lingering finish.
 Fabulous wine.
 94p.